Related Reading

 What other tests might I have along with this test?

 The results of a culture usually take 2 to 6 weeks.
-You may be treated for TB during this time if your healthcare provider suspects pulmonary TB.
+You may be treated for TB during this time if your provider suspects pulmonary TB.
 More rapid but less definite tests are usually first done on phlegm coughed up from deep inside your lungs.
-These help your healthcare provider decide whether to isolate and treat you before the culture results are available.
+These help your provider decide whether to isolate and treat you before the culture results are available.
 The most common of these tests are an AFB smear and a nucleic acid amplification (NAA) test.
 Both of these also need a sample of your phlegm.

 The AFB smear will show whether acid-fast bacteria are present.
 But it can't tell the species of bacteria or tell you which treatment it will respond to.
 The NAA is a relatively new test that detects the genetic material of the bacteria.
-The CDC now recommends that the NAA be done on at least one sputum sample when your healthcare provider suspects TB and when the test result may affect treatment decisions.
+The CDC now recommends that the NAA be done on at least one sputum sample when your provider suspects TB and when the test result may affect treatment decisions.

 If the AFB culture is positive, the lab will do what is known as a susceptibility test.
 This finds out which antibiotic will work best to treat the disease.
 The TB germ is often resistant to one or more of the medicines commonly used to treat it.
 For this reason, susceptibility testing raises the chances that the right antibiotic will be used.